Leonardo05Uni/Half-CarModel/README.md

 - Find a combination of parameters that gives the smoothest ride, using RMS acceleration as a measure of comfort.

 ### System Component / Positions Names
-(number reference those found in figure 1 on 'Model drawing - car v2.png')
+(number reference those found in figure 1 on `Model drawing - car v2.png`)

-The vehicle is modelled as a 4-DOF half-car system consisting of:
+The vehicle is modelled as a half-car system consisting of:
 - **Sprung mass** which is the vehicle body
 - **Front and rear unsprung masses** about the wheels and axles
 - **Suspension springs/dampers** connecting the body to the wheels